home-banner-plantbasedgut.jpg

 1. Prevent growth of pathogenic bacteria

 Diets rich in fibre, however, allow your beneficial bacteria to ferment that dietary fibre and grow, making the intestinal environment more acidic in the process.
 The acidic environment also makes it harder for harmful bacteria to grow, as they are ill-suited to acidic conditions - tipping the balance in favour of beneficial bacteria, benefiting your overall gut health.
-Favouring a balanced plant-based diet high in fibre can therefore enrich populations of beneficial bacteria in our gut instead of encouraging those that cause disease.
+Favouring a balanced plant-based diet high in fibre can, therefore, enrich populations of beneficial bacteria in our gut instead of encouraging those that cause disease.

 2. Improve gut microbiota diversity

 A balanced plant-based diet rich in different kinds of vegetables can also increase the healthy microorganism diversity of your microbiota.
-This occurs because different types of plant-based foods have different types of fibre in them, and can therefore feed a range of different beneficial microorganisms.
+This occurs because different types of plant-based foods have different types of fibre in them and can, therefore, feed a range of different beneficial microorganisms.
 Fibre supplementation has a similar effect in this regard.
-In contrast, diets consisting of lots of refined sugars and saturated fat with a low consumption of whole fruits and vegetables have been shown to contribute to lower microbiota diversity - such lower diversity has also been associated with certain diseases such as obesity and diabetes,, and has also been related to anxiety, depression, schizophrenia and autism.¹ Some studies have shown reduced anxiety and depressive symptoms in those who have been treated with probiotics (beneficial bacteria).¹
+In contrast, diets consisting of lots of refined sugars and saturated fat with low consumption of whole fruits and vegetables have been shown to contribute to lower microbiota diversity - such lower diversity has also been associated with certain diseases such as obesity and diabetes,, and has also been related to anxiety, depression, schizophrenia and autism.¹ Some studies have shown reduced anxiety and depressive symptoms in those who have been treated with probiotics (beneficial bacteria).¹

 3. Protecting the gut wall

-Our intestine has a thin layer of cells called the ‘intestinal barrier’, which protects us from things that should not be entering our body (such as toxic compounds or harmful bacteria and viruses), while allowing nutrients to pass from the gut to the blood circulation for distribution around the body.
+Our intestine has a thin layer of cells called the ‘intestinal barrier’, which protects us from things that should not be entering our body (such as toxic compounds or harmful bacteria and viruses) while allowing nutrients to pass from the gut to the blood circulation for distribution around the body.
 A disruption to the gut barrier makes it easier for harmful compounds to enter the bloodstream, putting our health at risk.

 This disruption of the gut barrier can be triggered by sustained unhealthy eating habits involving regular ultra-processed foods, as fats and certain additives from these products can increase gut permeability and trigger an inflammatory immune response.
-Although inflammation is a natural response of the body, sustained inflammation can eventually harm our own cells, leading to further damage of the intestinal barrier.
+Although inflammation is a natural response of the body, sustained inflammation can eventually harm our cells, leading to further damage to the intestinal barrier.

 However, a diet high in fibre from minimally processed foods can help protect the gut wall.
-When beneficial bacteria ferment fibre, the process produces short chain fatty acids (SCFAs).
-These fatty acids provide energy for your gut cells, thereby supporting your gut barrier and preventing harmful gut bacteria and toxic compounds from entering the bloodstream where they are likely to cause disease.
+When beneficial bacteria ferment fibre, the process produces short-chain fatty acids (SCFAs).
+These fatty acids provide energy for your gut cells, thereby supporting your gut barrier and preventing harmful gut bacteria and toxic compounds from entering the bloodstream, where they are likely to cause disease.

 4. Inhibit cancer growth